 Social media is a 21st century term used to broadly subsume a plethora of networked applications and/or technologies that focalize the social aspects of the Internet as a platform for communication, collaboration, and creative expression, and is often interchangeable with the terms Web 2.0 and social software (Dabbagh& Reo, 2011a).
-Examples of social media include experience- and resource-sharing tools such as Delicious, WordPress, Twitter that enables online/social bookmarking, blogging, and microblogging; wiki software, such as PBworks, facilitates the creation of collaborative workspaces; media sharing tools such as Flickr and YouTube that enhance social tagging; social networking sites (SNS) including Facebook and LinkedIn that enable social networking; and web-based (cloud-computing) office tools like Google Apps that enable document and calendar sharing and editing among other things (Dabbagh & Reo, 2011b; Kitsantas & Dabbagh, 2010; Dabbagh & Kitsantas, 2012, p.
+Examples of social media include experience- and resource-sharing tools such as Delicious, WordPress, Twitter that enables online/social bookmarking, blogging, and microblogging; wiki software, such as PBworks, facilitates the creation of collaborative workspaces; media sharing tools such as Flickr and YouTube that enable social tagging; social networking sites (SNS) including Facebook and LinkedIn that enable document and calendar sharing and editing among other things (Dabbagh & Reo, 2011b; Kitsantas & Dabbagh, 2010; Dabbagh & Kitsantas, 2012, p.
 3).